How to play

 Now let's recap...

-Okay, let's go over how a Texas Holdem poker hand works using only poker slang and see if you can keep up.
+Let's go over how a Texas Holdem hand works using only poker slang and see if you can keep up:

-Comfortable with the rules so far?
-Put your new skills to the test by playing one of our free texas hold'em poker games!
+Comfortable with the texas holdem rules so far?
+Put your new skills to the test by playing one of our free poker games or you can always continue your learning journey on how to play poker across the dedicated section.